USRSE/usrse.github.io/README.md

 ### How do I...?

-Further content editing tips are in the (details file)[docs/details.md]
+Further content editing tips are in the [details file](docs/details.md)

 ## Pull Request (PR) Process